 - DO NOT FLUSH OR POUR unused medications down the toilet or drain.

 - Put medications into a sealable bag or disposable container with a lid.

 - Add water to dissolve the medication then mix with something like dirt, cat litter, or coffee grounds.
 Bag it or wrap the mixture and place in the trash.

 - Conceal or remove any personal information on drug containers before placing in the trash.

-In July 2007, most large supermarkets and stores with pharmacies are required to provide a bin in which clean plastic carryout bags may be collected for recycling, and to make reusable bags available to customers for purchase.
+Large supermarkets and stores with pharmacies are required to provide a bin in which clean plastic carryout bags may be collected for recycling, and to make reusable bags available to customers for purchase.
 The County of Fresno encourages all residents to shop with reusable bags whenever possible.

 Railroad Ties/Telephone Poles/Treated Wood